understructure/AWSBigDataSpecialtyExamPrep/Domain_3_-_Processing/EMR_Presto.md

 * No disk I/O, data queried needs to fit into memory

+* Presto is very good for interactive queries

-* Don’t use Presto for:
+* DON’T use Presto for:

     * OLTP